Kvadratinho/mars-avatar-project/README.md

 # What's New in Version 3.4

-Compared with Version 3.3, this is a visual revision.
-All technical content, numbers, and references are unchanged.
+Compared with Version 3.3, this release significantly improves both the scientific structure and engineering presentation of the project.

-- All 10 figures redrawn in a new visual style: icons, subtitle labels inside blocks, and Earth / Space / Mars segment grouping on the architecture diagrams
-- Cover page and headers updated

-For the major content additions (Executive Summary, Positioning chapter, Mission AI reference architecture, decision classes, quality metrics), see the [v3.3 release](https://github.com/Kvadratinho/mars-avatar-project/releases/tag/v3.3).

 ## Executive Summary